theonedev/maven-plugin/README.md

-This is a Maven plugin created to aid OneDev development and build
+This is a Maven plugin created to aid [OneDev server](https://github.com/theonedev/server) development and build